Soumyabrata/temperature-forecasting/README.md

-## Predicting Ground-Based Air Temperature
+## Day-ahead Forecasts of Air Temperature

 With the spirit of reproducible research, this repository contains all the codes required to produce the results in the manuscript: